Megwana/beammeup/README.md

 - Flexbox Froggy - https://flexboxfroggy.com/
 - Webformatter - https://webformatter.com/

-A special thank you to the helpful feedback from Kera Cudmore and Mateusz for my Peer Review.
+A special thank you to the helpful feedback from Kera Cudmore and Mateusz Smalarz for my Peer Review and suggesting the following:

+- To add a link to the home page on the 'Beam Me Up' Logo.
+- To add a 404 error page.
+- To add a favicon.

 ### Media